Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods

-In several quasi-Newton methods, the function's curvature is approximated in a way that it satisfies the \textit{secant condition}.
-To better explain this property, let us first define the variable variation $s_k$ and gradient variation $y_k$ as
+In most quasi-Newton methods, the function's curvature is approximated in a way that it satisfies the \textit{secant condition}.
+To better explain this property, let us first define the variable difference $s_k$ and gradient difference $y_k$ as

 The goal is to find a matrix $B_{k+1}$ that satisfies the secant condition $ B_{k+1} s_k = y_k$.
-The rationale for satisfying the secant condition is that the Hessian $\nabla^2 f(x_k)$ approximately satisfies this condition when $x_{k+1}$ and $x_k$ are close to each other.
-Notice, however, that the secant condition $ B_{k+1} s_k = y_k$ alone is not enough to completely specify $B_{k+1}$.
-To resolve this indeterminacy, different quasi-Newton algorithms consider different extra conditions.
-One common additional constraint is to enforce the Hessian approximation (or its inverse) at time $k+1$ be close to the one computed at time $k$.
-This is indeed a valid extra condition as we except the Hessian (or its inverse) evaluated at $x_{k+1}$ to be close to the one computed at $x_k$.
+The rationale for satisfying the secant condition is that the Hessian $\nabla^2 f(x_k)$ approximately satisfies this condition when $x_{k+1}$ and $x_k$ are close to each other, e.g., they are both close to the optimal solution $x_*$.
+However, the secant condition alone is not sufficient to specify $B_{k+1}$.
+To resolve this indeterminacy, different quasi-Newton algorithms consider different additional conditions.
+One common constraint is to enforce the Hessian approximation (or its inverse) at time $k+1$ to be close to the one computed at time $k$.
+This is a reasonable extra condition as we expect the Hessian (or its inverse) evaluated at $x_{k+1}$ to be close to the one computed at $x_k$.